bishalk21/node-js/README.md

   - If the response is sent, it will not execute the next middleware function

 ## What is Middleware?

+- functions that are executed during the lifecycle of a request to the Express server

+> `app.use(middleware)` > `app.use("/path", middleware)` > `app.use("/path", [middleware1, middleware2, middleware3])`

+- Suppose in order to update a user in the database by admin, first we need to verify the user is admin or not.
+So, we can create a middleware function that will check if the user is admin or not.
+If the user is admin, then only we will allow the user to update the user in the database.
+Otherwise, we will not allow the user to update the user in the database.
+This is where middleware functions come into play.

 - functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle
 - middleware functions can perform the following tasks: